 The Property Investability Score

-The Condo Trap introduces the Property Investability Score — a quantitative framework for evaluating any residential property before purchase.
+The Condo Trap introduces the Property Investability Score.
+A quantitative framework for evaluating any residential property before purchase.
 Instead of relying on "gut feel" or a real estate agent's enthusiasm, you score the property across multiple dimensions: HOA trajectory, special assessment risk, insurance escalation, tax trend, energy mandate exposure, structural reserve adequacy, and utility cost trend.

 Each dimension produces a score.
 The aggregate tells you whether the property is a wealth-building asset or a wealth-destroying liability.
 In testing this framework across dozens of properties, the majority of condos in major metros score poorly.